 With autumn in full swing, there’s little I crave more than some pumpkin goodness on my plate.
-So here’s a round up of some of my favorite healthy pumpkin recipes from my blog over the years – both sweet and savory!
+So here’s a round up of some of my favorite healthy pumpkin recipes from my blog over the years – both sweet and savory.

 These are my go-to simple, easy, and delicious pumpkin muffins.
 They’re healthier than your average pumpkin muffins (thanks to whole wheat pastry flour, protein-packed greek yogurt, and applesauce) yet they’re just as moist, flavorful, and cozy!
-If you’re not feeling muffins, you can easily bake this batter in a loaf pan and have delicious pumpkin bread instead – it makes a great gift!
+If you’re not feeling muffins, you can easily bake this batter in a loaf pan and have delicious pumpkin bread instead.
+It makes a great gift!

 This recipe makes a single-serving pancake that is easy enough to throw together on a busy weekday morning.
 Plus, it’s gluten free, high protein, and fills all your pumpkin-spice cravings!

-This oatmeal tastes just like pumpkin pie in a bowl – except there’s no sugar added, just banana for sweetness and plenty of fall spices!
+This oatmeal tastes just like pumpkin pie in a bowl – except there’s no sugar added!
+Just banana for sweetness and plenty of fall spices.
 If you use nondairy milk, this recipe can also easily be vegan (and just as delicious).
 Feel free to get creative with toppings, too!
 I like nuts to amp up the healthy fat, and fresh or dried fruit for flavor.
 Dried cranberries are especially yummy here!

 These healthy little cookies make great holiday gifts or accompaniments alongside a latte or hot tea.
 They’re made with whole wheat flour, less sugar than typical biscotti, and goji berries for an antioxidant punch!
-Since they’re super crunchy, they stay good for a few weeks without going stale – so you can bake a batch and have them on hand for snacking or impromptu guests.
+Since they’re super crunchy, they stay good for a few weeks without going stale.
+So you can bake a batch and have them on hand for snacking or impromptu guests.

 This chia pudding is the easiest breakfast, snack, or dessert you could put together.
 Just mix up chia seeds, pumpkin, spices, and almond milk and stick it in the fridge!
 If you let it sit overnight, you’ll wake up to a festive and delicious breakfast.

+I hope you enjoy these healthy pumpkin recipes for fall!
 What’s your favorite way to use pumpkin?